mcandre/linters/README.md

 ## Awk

-[gawk](http://www.gnu.org/software/gawk/manual/gawk.html) has a `--lint` option for checking script compatibility with other awk implementations.
+[gawk](http://www.gnu.org/software/gawk/manual/gawk.html) has a `--lint` flag that enables some checks.

 ## BitTorrent